Course Content and Outcome Guide for PE 186R

 Course DescriptionIntroduces the fundamental principles and skills of Hip Hop dance.
 Places emphasis on development of correct technique, strength and flexibility, musicality, and individual expression through movement.
 Focuses on Hip Hop elements, culture, and terminology.
-May be taken a total of three times for credit as either D 177 or PE 186R.
+D 177 and PE 186R are equivalent and only one may be taken for credit.
 Audit available.

 Intended Outcomes for the course